ZacharyArthur/pythonDockerDownloader/README.md

 ## Contributing

-This is designed as a single-file, zero-dependency tool.
-Contributions should maintain Python 3.6+ compatibility and avoid external dependencies.
+This project maintains a single-file, zero-dependency architecture for maximum portability.
+When contributing:

+- Maintain Python 3.6+ compatibility
+- Avoid external dependencies
+- Follow PEP 8 style guidelines
+- Include tests for new functionality
+- Preserve the single-file design